nidhi0606/PuchtachAI/README.md

+Stop Losing Money to analytics
 PoochtachAI: Smart scalable zero code visual query platform built for data-driven insights.Trusted over 500 clients.Achieve 10X ROI. the largest visual query platform built for high-volume, hourly workforces.
 Trusted over 500 clients.Achieve 10X ROI. its a Zero code interacting with data analysis and empowers users leadership and cross-functional teams to derive meaningful insights .
 Support emerging technologies and provide insight for enterprise adoption. creating compelling visualizations to assist in identifying cost optimization opportunities.
 GenAI-powered applications and user-friendly interfaces, ensuring robustness and exceptional user experience.
+Schedule a Demo
+Learn More
+Up to 20% overtime savings
+Up to 50% reduction in bulk repeated query response Minimum 10X ROI
+50-66% Time Savings for HR & Operations

 Strategy for Sustainable Growth

 30 Days of PoochtachAI 🎈